lltfm/openness/works/saltem_hoc/openness_gpt-notable_responses.md

 dance of existence, and to let go of the illusion of control in the face of life’s inexorable flow.

-Would you like me to create a mandala to symbolize this idea, capturing the untamed energy of the wildfire and the interconnectedness it represents?

 [<img src="../../images/mandalas/mandala-the_wildfire_of_bodies.jpg" width="512"/>](../../images/mandalas/mandala-the_wildfire_of_bodies.jpg)

 ### Is excluding others wrong?